 The 403(b) plan is a retirement savings plan designed for employees of tax-exempt organizations.
-The 403(b) plan allows priests to supplement retirement benefits by saving pre-tax dollars through a voluntary salary contribution.
+The 403(b) plan allows priests to supplement retirement benefits by saving pre-tax dollars through a voluntary salary contribution, or after-tax dollars in the Roth option.
 The 403(b) plan is administered through Empower Retirement Services.
-Contributions and any earnings on contributions are tax deferred until the money is withdrawn.
+Contributions and any earnings on pre-tax contributions are tax deferred until the money is withdrawn.
 Priests are encouraged to contact their tax or financial advisor for additional retirement savings options.